About the Everest Base Camp Trek

 What to expect in Kathmandu for Accommodation

 We provide our guests with accommodation in a good hotel on a twin-share basis.
 If you require a higher standard of the hotel, let us know, and we can provide this at an extra charge.
 Your hotel will have an attached bathroom, good bedclothes, and the usual things you can expect from a good standard.
 They are located in the heart of the tourist area, Thamel.
-There is a wide range of restaurants, cafes, and bars nearby and shops for souvenirs and essentials.
+There is a wide range of restaurants, cafes, and bars nearby, and shops for souvenirs and essentials.

-Showers normally only have cold water; you will be expected to pay for it in those with hot water on offer.
 The sleeping rooms consist of beds, blankets, and not much else.
 Bringing your own sleeping bag is always recommended.
 There are no ‘single rooms’ unless it is off-season, and you are lucky.
 Sharing a room is perfectly normal.
 There is no heating in the sleeping rooms.

 Some sort of stove usually warms the dining area.
 Light is provided by solar.
 Most teahouses have the ability to charge your gadgets, for which you have to pay.
 Breakfast and dinner are taken in the teahouses at communal tables where you can discuss the day’s journey with others.
-Some menus offer a variety of food.
-Boiled water is usually available, rather than in plastic bottles, which hurts the environment.
-There is a small charge for boiled water.
-Bringing your own sterilization tablets/ life straw is a good idea.

 Luxury lodges on the Everest Base Camp trail

 Some luxury lodges are at lower altitudes within the Everest Region.
 While these are not up to Marriott or Hyatt standards, they are extremely comfortable with a good range of amenities.
 If this interests you, we can point you to our Everest Luxury Lodge Trek for more information.
-If this interests you, we can point you to our Everest Luxury Lodge Trek for more information.

 Are There Hot Showers and Electricity on EBC Trek?

-Yes, hot showers are available, but you must pay for them.
-Why?
-Gas canisters are brought in from nearby cities and carried to teahouses.
-That is an expensive journey.
 You will be expected to pay around $3 to $5 per shower, depending on the height of your lodge.
 We recommend you conserve energy (and your money) and don’t shower too often.
 And the effort to take off and put on clothes might be too much in the cooler weather.

 As for electricity, most teahouses now depend on solar power, installed at a considerable cost.
 Therefore, they will ask you to pay to charge your equipment – $3 to $5 per item.
 We suggest you carry your own power bank or portable solar charger.